ianaberle/hpc_docs/docs/about/contact.md

 (about:contact)=
 # Contact

-We can be contacted using SMU's Help Desk.
+We can be contacted using SMU's IT Help Desk.

 Tickets can be directly created using the [STABLE ticketing system](https://www.smu.edu/OIT/services/STABLE).